-In relation to a loan taken from Yes Bank for the Soho Project, the Bank has principally agreed for settlement of the loan for Rs.
-3,000 lakhs.
-The Company has not provided any further interest on this loan (refer note no. 15 (i)(b) of the standalone financial statements).
+In relation to a loan taken from Yes Bank for the Commissariat Road (Soho) Project, it was explained to us that the Bank has principally agreed for settlement of the loan for Rs.
+3,000 Lakhs.
+The Company has not provided any further interest on this loan since the previous financial year.
+Further, the Company has classified accrued interest amounting to Rs.
+1,443 Lakhs as Disputed Liability without any confirmation from the Bank in this regard.
+(Refer to note no. 13 (i) (g) and note no. 14 (i) of the standalone financial statements).